AFPy/powrap/README.rst

    :target: https://pypi.python.org/pypi/powrap

 Script to fix indentation of given ``.po`` files.
-If ``--modified`` is given, it will only fix modified files according to git (usefull if your ``.po`` files are versionned).
+If ``--modified`` is given, it will only fix modified files according to git (useful if your ``.po`` files are versioned).

 if ``--quiet`` is given, the progress bar will not be shown